 This originally left the EU without a set of rules to prevent it from acting in a way that violated human rights standards.
 Today we have the Charter, which puts legally binding limits on what the EU can do and how national authorities can interpret EU law.
 Before the Charter was created, the EU already had internal rules on human rights.
 These were developed during the 1960s when the CJEU established the rule that all action taken by EU institutions and bodies, and national authorities when they implement EU law, must not conflict with human rights standards.
-This significant shift in thinking came about because some national courts were refusing to apply EU law when it conflicted with rights protected by their national constitutions.
-By injecting human rights safeguards into EU law, the CJEU ensured that national courts would have no reason not to enforce EU law.
+This significant shift in thinking came about because some national courts were refusing to apply EU law when it conflicted with rights protected by their national courts would have no reason not to enforce EU law.